EURECA

 Description:

-Urban waste from Lisbon and 18 other municipalities of the region is treated and recovered through an integrated system, which produces electricity and various materials.
-The system is managed by a private and public capital company, named Valorsul.
+Urban waste from Lisbon and 18 neighbouring municipalities undergo treatment and recovery through an integrated system overseen by Valorsul, a company jointly owned by private and public entities.

-Each ton of waste burned generates 587 kWh of electricity, of which 89 kWh are consumed in operating the system.
-The remaining energy is injected into the national electricity grid.
-Located in S. João da Talha, this unit receives around 1000 tons of unsorted solid waste daily, which is transformed into enough energy to supply a city with 150 thousand inhabitants.
+For every ton of waste incinerated, approximately 587 kWh of electricity is produced, with 89 kWh utilized for operational purposes, and the surplus energy is fed into the national electricity grid.
+Situated in S. João da Talha, this facility processes around 1000 tons of unsorted solid waste daily, providing enough energy to meet the needs of a city housing 150 thousand inhabitants.

 Read More